eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 Boolean

-This option assumes ddsi\_participant\_message\_data endpoints required by the liveliness protocol are present in RTI participants even when not properly advertised by the participant discovery protocol.
+This option assumes ParticipantMessageData endpoints required by the liveliness protocol are present in RTI participants even when not properly advertised by the participant discovery protocol.

 The default value is: ``false``